 I ran into a former coworker the other day.
 We’re both in the same boat - balancing going back to school with work and kids.
 I was telling him that I’m struggling to keep up with it all, especially with the demands of my new job.
 I mentioned how it would have been smart to stay in my previous unchallenging job where I could have cruised through work while taking on the challenge of grad school.
 He interrupted me to say “But, that’s not who you are.”
 He’s right.
 And, that probably applies to you, too.
 The person who has the passion to be an innovator and a public servant won’t cruise through work.
 Although it can often be frustrating, it’s in our nature to make things happen.
 And, we can and we should.
 Keep the passion.
 Be resilient.
 Take it on.
 I promise your determination and dedication to being a federal innovator will make a difference.
 If you need someone to cheer you on, give me a call.
 I’m part of your network now.

+AWESOME JOB!!!
+I simply love this piece.
+Succinct, deeply thoughtful, and practical.

+Let me know if you need help getting people’s attention to this – I would love to see this published.

+A+++++++!!!!!!!

 Bibliography